-The first three Cape Wine Masters (FC “Duimpie” Bayly, Bennie Howard and the late Tony Mossop) wrote and passed their examinations in 1983, but were only awarded their diplomas on the 19th of July 1984!
+The first three Cape Wine Masters (FC “Duimpie” Bayly, Bennie Howard and Tony Mossop) wrote and passed their examinations in 1983, but were only awarded their diplomas on the 19th of July 1984!

 The ceremony took place at a cocktail function, held in the office of Godfrey de Bruyn, the Chairman of the Cape Wine and Spirit Education Trust, which was formed by the wine industry to coordinate the training and education of industry related people, and to confer the CWM diplomas.
 Not more than 20 people were present at the office in Dorp Street in Stellenbosch, to witness the handing over of the diplomas to the three new graduates!